Zephyr RTOS Course: Understanding the Fundamentals

 Workshop - 5h

-- How to use VS Code for Zephyr development
+- How to use VS Code for Zephyr development – Learn to develop Zephyr applications using this environment.

 - Cross Compilation and Zephyr SDK

-- Our first Blinking LED using Zephyr RTOS
+- Our first Blinking LED

-- Exercise: Our first Zephyr application
+- Exercise: Our first Zephyr application, including writing code within the IDE.

-- KConfig and custom options
+- KConfig and custom options, config overlays

 - Zephyr’s printk